Family-Friendly Backyard Campout Ideas

 Three kids inside a tent

 Comfort and convenience often go hand in hand.
 Take using the restroom, for example.
 There isn’t anything less comfortable or convenient than having to go to the bathroom in the woods.
-Backyard campouts mean you get to use a bathroom with running water any time you need to go!
-Grabbing extra batteries, lighting, blankets, snacks, and more makes it easy to ensure all parties involved love their backyard campout.
+Backyard camps mean you can use a bathroom with running water any time you need to go!
+Grabbing extra batteries, lighting, blankets, snacks, and more makes it easy to ensure all parties love their backyard campout.

-Being close to home also means you don’t have to leave items behind that are too heavy or burdensome.
+Being close to home also means you don’t have to leave items behind that are too heavy.
 Bring out your favorite board game, play yard games until it’s too dark to see, or bring the big screen out for epic video game battles or watch your favorite movie or sporting event!
 As long as you’re being entertained together, you’re experiencing the beauty of what getting outside is all about.
-There’s no wrong way to have a backyard campout.
+There’s no wrong way to have a backyard camp.

 Ghost Stories